Reg Grundy: Personal life

 Grundy married Patricia Lola Powell in 1954 and they had a daughter, Kim.
 After Grundy and Powell divorced, he married the actress and author Joy Chambers in 1971.
 The couple met at a television audition in the 1960s.
 Chambers was 18 and Grundy was in his forties.
 They renewed their vows several times.
 Grundy and Chambers moved to Bermuda in 1982.
+They remained married until his death; Chambers died on 17 September 2023, aged 76.

-In 2015, the Australian Financial Review listed Grundy as Australia's 59th richest individual, with a wealth of $809 million.
+In 2015, the Australian Financial Review listed Grundy as Australia's 59th-richest individual, with an estimated wealth of $809 million.
 Grundy published an eponymous autobiography in 2010.
 He was the owner of a yacht named Boadicea, which was sold in 2009.

 Death

 Grundy died on 6 May 2016 at his Bermuda home, with his family by his side.
 No cause was given.
 After his death was announced, many tributes were paid to Grundy.
 Presenter Andrew Denton commented, "I'm sure the record will show that more Australians have watched more hours of Reg Grundy television than that of any other individual."
 While actress Jackie Woodburne, who worked on Grundy productions Neighbours, Prisoner and The Young Doctors, stated that "Reg was a true groundbreaker in Australian television in the [']70s and [']80s, and beyond[,] in light entertainment and drama."

 Tracy Grimshaw, who interviewed Grundy in 2010, said: "RG was a pioneer in game shows, in drama, in soapies.
-He was a star maker.
+He was a star-maker.
 But he totally rejected the limelight.
 He only gave one television interview in his life, and I was privileged and fascinated to be the one who spoke with him."
 Grimshaw's interview with Grundy was rebroadcast during the 9 May edition of A Current Affair.
 Ian Hogg, whose company bought Grundy Organisation, announced that FremantleMedia were thinking of a permanent way to honour Grundy.